The Power of @ts-ignore for Code Blocks in TypeScript

 TypeScript provides strict type-checking to catch potential errors and improve code reliability.
 However, there are situations where…

 TypeScript provides strict type-checking to catch potential errors and improve code reliability.
 However, there are situations where developers may need to temporarily bypass type-checking for specific lines or blocks of code.
-This is where @ts-ignore
+This is where @ts-ignore comes into play.
+In this guide, we'll explore how to use @ts-ignore for code blocks effectively in TypeScript.

-is a directive used to instruct the TypeScript compiler to ignore the next line or block of code, effectively disabling type-checking for that specific code segment.
+Understanding @ts-ignore: @ts-ignore is a directive used to instruct the TypeScript compiler to ignore the next line or block of code, effectively disabling type-checking for that specific code segment.
 It's particularly useful for suppressing errors or warnings that may arise from code that cannot be easily type-checked or for which type annotations are unavailable.

-as a comment immediately before the line you want to ignore.
+Using @ts-ignore for Single Lines: To ignore a single line of code, place @ts-ignore as a comment immediately before the line you want to ignore.
 This tells the TypeScript compiler to skip type-checking for that line.

 // @ts-ignore

-is typically used for single lines, it can also be applied to code blocks.
-To ignore a block of code, wrap the code block with @ts-ignore
+const x: number = 'hello'; // No type error will be reported for this lineUsing @ts-ignore for Code Blocks: While @ts-ignore is typically used for single lines, it can also be applied to code blocks.
+To ignore a block of code, wrap the code block with @ts-ignore comments before and after the block.

 // @ts-ignore